lsst-sqre/nublado/docs/admin/fsadmin.rst

 Phalanx configuration
 =====================

-The ``fsadmin`` service has several configuration options that adminstrators may wish to modify:
+The ``fsadmin`` service has several configuration options that adminstrators may wish to modify; the two most likely are:

-``controller.config.fsadmin.command``
-   The command to run in the fsadmin container.
-   Typically this should be something that keeps the container alive and otherwise does nothing.
-   Any actions taken in the pod context will come from the administrative user's shell (as granted by ``kubectl exec``).
-   The default is ``["tail", "-f", "/dev/null"]``.

 ``container.config.fsadmin.extraVolumes``
    Additional volumes to make available for mounting inside the fsadmin pod.